roeszler/kapthol/README.md

   - 962×601 – 3.52%
   - 810×1080 – 2.83%

 The media sizes intended for the responsive transitions seen on the site, have been based on future popular sizes seen in the UK.
-This information has been sourced from reserach illustrated by [https://gbksoft.com/](https://gbksoft.com/blog/common-screen-sizes-for-responsive-web-design/).
+This information has been sourced from research illustrated by [https://gbksoft.com/](https://gbksoft.com/blog/common-screen-sizes-for-responsive-web-design/).

 Additionally, Gbksoft indicates the typical use of media used to browse web pages is predominantly mobile, seen in the table below :